Christopher H. Gadsden

 Chris is one of the three founding partners of Gadsden Schneider & Woodward LLP.
 Before founding the firm, he was a partner and chair of the Personal and Fiduciary Law Department of Philadelphia-based Drinker Biddle & Reath LLP, which he joined upon graduation from law school.
 He received his J.D. from Yale Law School and his B.S. from Yale College.

 Chris has published numerous articles on estate planning, trust and estate administration and professional responsibility obligations of trust and estate lawyers.
 He has lectured frequently on these topics throughout the United States.
-Chris has been recognized as one of the nation’s top estate planning lawyers by inclusion in The Best Lawyers in America and Who’s Who in American Law.
+Chris has been recognized as one of the nation’s top estate planning lawyers by inclusion in The Best Lawyers in America, Who’s Who in American Law and Super Lawyers.

 Marie B. Andruszko